-As described in Note 25 to the financial statements, the Group's objective is to maintain sufficient liquidity in order to support the needs of the business and meet debt repayments and other liabilities as they fall due.
+As described in note 24 to the financial statements, the Group's objective is to maintain sufficient liquidity in order to support the needs of the business and meet the repayments of debt and other liabilities as they fall due.
 The Group has met all debt repayment obligations and has an appropriate level of cash on hand.